 - Reduction of personnel costs

-- Full flexibility through routes that can be changed at any time
+- Full flexibility due to routes that can be changed at any time

 - Constant and low throughput times

-- Minimization of transport damages and wrong deliveries
+- Minimization of transport damage and incorrect deliveries

 What is the procedure for planning an automated guided vehicle system?